Dear Assembly...

 Today, the 27th of July 2023, is a day I had awaited apprehensively.
 But let’s start at the beginning.

 I had been having sleepless nights sending out e-mails and researching tech companies, busy looking for an attachment.
-I had a sense of urgency that most of my comrades didn’t seem to have(guys, I'm kidding, it's for the story!), leaving me wondering whether they had already landed attachments silently or they were just the nonchalant university folk.
+I had a sense of urgency that most of my comrades didn’t seem to have(guys, I'm kidding), leaving me wondering whether they had already landed attachments silently or they were just the nonchalant university folk.
 Turns out most of them were the latter.
 The days moved fast.
 I hadn’t visited home for close to three months now but I couldn’t possibly leave now.
 Leaving felt like a bad omen.
 Like the success of my landing an attachment depended on me being in Nairobi.
 The plans were all laid out: Secure an attachment (around Nairobi or Thika of course), then pay a short visit home right before commencing my attachment and going on with life as usual.

 Getting a job in Kenya is difficult.
 Getting an attachment is impossible.
 My sleepless nights and visits to the CBD day in and day out proved futile.
 I was neither getting e-mail responses nor calls.
 I tried sending myself an e-mail several times just to make sure the thing still worked.
 My inbox was desolate, my sent-box was piling up fast, and my frustrations rose in like manner.
 All I could do was pray.